 Divorce is an unfortunate reality that many couples have to face.
 Depending on your circumstances, the options available to you will vary.
 If you and your soon-to-be ex-spouse are parting on good terms and you know you both can work through the details of the divorce peacefully, then you will likely face an uncontested divorce.
 However, if you know that there will be details and decisions regarding the divorce and the related outcomes that your spouse will fight you on and an agreement will not be easy, then you will likely be facing a contested divorce.
-Each type of divorce has its own difficulties, but a contested divorce will be more timely and expensive.
+Each type of divorce has its own difficulties, but a contested divorce will be timelier and more expensive.
 Having an amicable divorce is preferable as it makes it easier for everyone, but coming to an agreement on all of the decisions that need to be made regarding to the divorce can be difficult, even for couple separating on good terms.

 An uncontested divorce is much faster and simpler than a contested divorce.
 To file for an uncontested divorce, you must agree to ALL of the terms and conditions of the divorce.
 If you cannot agree on even one of the terms, then the divorce will be considered a contested divorce.
 To be an uncontested divorce, a couple must agree to terms without going to court.
 Some couples hire a mediator in order to reach an agreement before going to court.
 Some main items that an agreement needs to be made on are: